UAlbertaFSAE/f1tenth/docs/ONBOARDING.md

 ```

 The goal is to get you used to writing launch files, as these are used everywhere to spin up specific parts of a robotic system, as well as for setting configuration details that nodes may need to run properly.

+**Note**: if your simulator is running at at the same time as launching, you may see the car start moving.
+This is because the simulator is listening to the `drive` topic, and we are publishing to that with the `odom_publisher` node.
+If you don't want the car to move, specify a namespace for your launch file node actions.
+More info is in the docs linked above.

 #### Step 5: Submitting your onboarding task